 Investment Policy: The Board has adopted an investment policy that conforms to state law, CHWD's ordinances and resolutions, prudent money management, and the "prudent person" standards.
-The objectives of the Investment Policy are safety, liquidity, and then yield.
-Currently, funds are invested in various securities as authorized by CHWD's Investment Policy, with most of the District's funds invested in California's Local Agency Investment Fund (LAIF).
+The objectives of the Investment Policy are safety, liquidity, and yield.
+Currently, funds are invested in various securities as authorized by CHWD's Investment Policy.
 The District will continue to look at ways to maximize return and account for changing markets within the limitations of local government investment rules.

-Reserves Policies: The District has 11 Reserve accounts with supported policies to balance ongoing operations to capital improvement programs.
+Reserves Policies: The District has 10 Reserve accounts with supported policies to balance ongoing operations to capital improvement programs.
 These funds are allocated to the maintenance, repair, replacement, or improvement of water system infrastructure.
 Adequate reserves, along with sound financial policies, provide financial flexibility to counter unanticipated expenditures or revenue fluctuations.